elacy/slan.io/README.md

 # Secure Web Chat

+## Demo

+The project is in an early development state but there is a demo of the project currently up here: [https://www.slan.io](https://www.slan.io) (running on azure).

 ## Users Info

 When you talk on almost any other chat system the server is aware of what you are talking about, I wanted to create a chat system that was based around your privacy.
 However I don't expect to use this as their primary way of talking so I also built it around the idea that you would use another chat system to verify that you are talking to the right person.